eduvpn/artwork/styling/README.md

 # Styling version 3.1
 This is the third iteration of the app and UI styling in the eduVPN project.
-There has been one update (3.1) since with small improvements.
+There has been two updates (3.2) since with small improvements.
 In the bottom of this page you will find the changelog.

 ## General impression
 ![Overview styling version 3](overview.png)